ASERA Emeritus Members & In Memoria

 Dick’s first involvement with ASERA was in 1970 as a PhD student attending the first meeting of ASERA.
 From this time he was a constant participant, organiser and contributor to ASERA conferences, publications and Early Career workshops for the next 35 years.
 He served on the Editorial Board of RISE and has contributed many papers as an author.
 Dick’s research focused on the psychology of learning science and was well known for his contributions through his book “Learning Science”.

 Join now to enjoy full access to ASERA.
-With special access to RISE articles and yearly conferences when you sign up today.
+With special access to RISE articles and discounted access to our annual conference when you sign up today.